anu1301/noughts_and_crosses/README.md

 ## Improvements

 Whilst the majority of the manual testing was successful, there is an improvement that can be made at the end game.
-The program behaved as it should when entering the 'y' and 'n' input for wanting to play again or not, however, it woul end the game with the exit message when entering anything other than 'y' or 'n'.
+The program behaved as it should when entering the 'y' and 'n' input for wanting to play again or not, however, it would end the game with the exit message when entering anything other than 'y' or 'n'.
 Unfortunately, I did not have time to address this are due to the lack of time.

 The other area of improvement I did want to make was providing invalid messages when incorrect input of data was made.
 Again, it was due to a lack of time that prevented me from addressing this.